 How to Switch to Sulfate-Free Shampoo

 If you’ve been using sulfates in your hair care, there might be a few tell-tale signs that it’s time to make the switch to a sulfate-free shampoo.
 If you experience tightness in your scalp, feel hair looks dull or are finding your hair is dryer than usual, a sulfate-free formula can help move things in the right direction.
-Keep reading below to see which sulfate-free shampoo is best for your hair type.
+Keep reading below to see the best sulfate-free shampoo is for your hair type.

 Best for Normal to Thick Dry, Color-Treated Hair:

 If you have dry hair and re-establishing moisture that you lost to sulfates is a concern, Hydrate® Shampoo's sulfate-free formula can help.
 It uses jojoba oil to breathe moisture back into dry hair.
 Plus, with a sulfate-free formula, this concentrated moisturizing shampoo gently cleanses your dry hair with a rich lather without stripping your hair color.
 You can rest assured that your hair will be deeply moisturized with touchable softness.

 Best for Fine, Color-Treated Hair:

 Looking to lose sulfates and create lightweight volume at the same time?
 Our Clean Volume Shampoo's sulfate-free formula is designed to provide light, airy fullness to fine, color-treated hair without weighing it down.
 The combination of aloe water and soy proteins cleanses from root-to-tip while creating the look and feel of airy volume without any product residue.

 Best for Color-Treated Hair in Need of a Deep Clean:

 For an even deeper clean, you can alternate with Purify Shampoo.
 The clarifying formula uses a blend of tea tree oil and witch hazel that gets rid of residue and buildup.